kartverket/github-workflows/README.md

   security-scans:
     needs: [build]
-    # call to run-security-scans.yml with build image
+    # call to kartverket/pharos, like example above

   dev:
     name: Deploy to dev